uvapl/uva-prog-physics/10 Week 1/10 Python Practice/10 Exercises.md

 1. First create a truth table for all the possible choices for player 1 and 2, and the outcome of the game.
 This will help you figure out how to code the game!

    **Protip**: you can fill out the table below in your browser.
-If you are logged in to the website, your answers will be saved and remembered for the next time you login.
+If you are logged in to the website, your answers will be saved and remembered until the next time you login.

 	|Player 1      |Player 2      |Result        |
 	|--------------|--------------|--------------|